Application process

 Finding a supervisor

 Your supervisor will be an important part of your PhD programme.
 It's a close relationship over many years, through which you develop your ideas, skills, thinking and research.
 As a result, your supervisor's research interests need to closely align with yours.
-PhD study is structured through the PhD Supervisory Framework and PhD researchers are part of the Rory and Elizabeth Brooks Doctoral College.
+PhD study is structured through the PhD supervisory framework and PhD researchers are part of the Rory and Elizabeth Brooks Doctoral College.

 If you aren't applying for a specific project, you'll need to find potential supervisors who will support your research.
 Details on recent publications, ongoing projects and particular research interests are all available on our academics' profiles.